pranath/abtest_webpage_variants/README.md

 # abtest_webpage_variants

-This data analysis examines sample website page variations conversion data using A/B testing to decide which one performs better
+This data analysis examines website traffic data from 2 web page variations using A/B testing to try to determine which page (if any) performs better with respect to conversions.